 As I review my manuscripts, I'm checking two broad aspects of composition: structure--the right words and punctuation in the right places; and content--how successfully I think I've communicated my theme, and how much value I've added for my readers.
 It's much easier to evaluate structure than content, particularly when polishing one's own prose.

-This month's Life Support column in EMS World Magazine deals with a pretty weighty subject: death.
+This Life Support column in EMS World Magazine deals with a pretty weighty subject: death.
 My goal was to use an example from my personal life to illustrate how EMS changes the way we view death.
 I introduced Joel, a boyhood friend, who died after a long, debilitating illness.
 When my wife, Helen, read an early draft, she commented that it sounded like a eulogy for Joel--not my intent.
 I knew Helen was right, but I hated to change parts of the story that sounded so good to me.
 As I reluctantly shortened the first two paragraphs and removed a third that contained sentimental but irrelevant details about Joel's family, I conceded the importance of two steps I sometimes resist when I edit my own compositions:

 Have someone close read it.
 It's difficult for authors to be objective about their work.
 Getting a second opinion--particularly from someone familiar with your tendencies--can highlight deficiencies before you submit your manuscript.
 You probably won't agree with every recommendation, but consider them all.